SymphonyNineth/toolz/docs/backend-diffing-renamer-impl.md

 > [!NOTE]
 > All backend changes should be verified with `cargo test`.
-> All frontend changes should be verified with `npm test`.
+> All frontend changes should be verified with `bun run test --run`.

 ## Phase 1: Backend Infrastructure & Core Logic